e-freak/ngSharepoint/README.md

 Sharepoint Bindings for AngularJS.

 ##Features
-- Access Sharepoint Lists with an SQL Like Syntax
+- Access Sharepoint Lists with a SQL Like Syntax
 - Build and Run custom CAML Queries on Sharepoint Lists

 ##Installation